304 North Cardinal St.

-Honeycrisp apples are best known for their excellent balanced sweet-tart flavor that’s delivered with a wonderful burst of juicy crunch.
+Honeycrisp Apples are best known for their excellent balanced sweet-tart flavor that’s delivered with a wonderful burst of juicy crunch.
 The “explosively crisp” texture of Honeycrisp Apples is a unique trait that enhances the nice mix of honey-like, tropical-esque sweetness and acidic tartness.
 This relatively new apple is now the favorite of kids, chefs, and foodies alike, and is consistently ranked as one of the best-tasting apple varieties.

 “When you bite into a Honeycrisp, one perfect, bite-size chunk cleaves effortlessly into your mouth with a snap.
 Sweet juice sprays across your taste buds – an effect of the exceptionally large and turgid cells, which pop like caviar.”Apples Of Uncommon Character: 123 Heirlooms, Modern Classics, & Little-Known Wonders, by Rowan Jacobsen